ceddlyburge/tournament-organiser/README.md

 Release

 - [ ] create a build, could simply be just on netlify?
 Maybe something else is better though. have elm review in build.
-- [ ] Release app to netlify or similar
+- [ ] Release app to netlify or similar. maybe render
-- [ ] Update read with some friendly text
+- [ ] Update readme with some friendly text
 - [ ] Publicise on canoe polo facebook groups
+- [ ] See if the johnson trotter algorithm is wanted by anyone (or the depth first one I'm actually using)
+- [ ] See if can get touch working in dnd package
+- [ ] See if can get auto scroll working in dnd package